HIV/AIDS in Nigeria

 HIV/AIDS in Nigeria was a concern in the 2000s, when an estimated seven million people had HIV/AIDS.
-In 2008, the HIV prevalence rate among adults aged between 15 and 49 was 3.9 percent, in 2018 the rate among adults aged between 15 and 65 was 1.5 percent.
+In 2008, the HIV prevalence rate among adults aged between 15 and 49 was 3.9 percent.
+In 2018, the rate among adults aged between 15 and 65 was 1.5 percent.
 As elsewhere in Africa, women are statistically more likely to have HIV/AIDS.
 The Nigeria HIV/AIDS Indicator and Impact Survey (NAIIS) was the world's largest and presented statistics which showed the overall numbers were lower than expected.
 Antiretroviral treatment is available, but people prefer to take the therapy secretly, since there is still noticeable discrimination against people with HIV/AIDS.

 Background

 Nigeria is emerging from a period of military rule that accounted for almost 28 of the 47 years since independence in 1960.
 The President's Emergency Plan for AIDS Relief judged that the policy environment is not fully democratized, since civil society was weak during the military era, and its role in advocacy and lobbying remains weak.
 The size of the population and the nation pose logistical and political challenges particularly due to the political determination of the Nigerian Government to achieve health care equity across geopolitical zones.
 The necessity to coordinate programs simultaneously at the federal, state and local levels introduces complexity into planning.

 The large private sector is largely unregulated and, more importantly, has no formal connection to the public health system where most HIV/AIDS interventions are delivered.
 Training and human resource development is severely limited in all sectors and will hamper program implementation at all levels.
-Care and support is limited due to the fact that existing staff are overstretched and most have insufficient training in key technical areas to provide complete HIV services.
+Care and support is limited because existing staff are overstretched and most have insufficient training in key technical areas to provide complete HIV services.